 Landgard received support from the consultancy business Horváth & Partners in its selection of appropriate Business Intelligence software.
-Ultimately, this selection process chose the all-in-one toolkit BOARD over solutions such as SAP Business Performance Management.
-Among other things, BOARD carried the day because it is easy to implement, which also meant it was relatively inexpensive to introduce in terms of time and money.
-However, the decisive factor was its ability to perform workflow control of forecasting and planning processes, as well as the experience and expertise of BOARD's long-standing partner KONZEPT & LÖSUNG [Concept & Solution].
+Ultimately, this selection process chose the all-in-one toolkit Board over solutions such as SAP Business Performance Management.
+Among other things, Board is easy to implement, which also meant it was relatively inexpensive to introduce in terms of time and money.
+However, the decisive factor was its ability to perform workflow control of forecasting and planning processes, as well as the experience and expertise of Board's long-standing partner KONZEPT & LÖSUNG [Concept & Solution].

 - Variance analysis (budget v. actual), P&L or contribution margin calculation, scorecard with comments function